gvsulib/library-Status/README.md

     * Table **user**.
 You'll need at least one user who can log in and update the statuses.
         * *user_id* will be automatically updated by the database.
 Just leave it blank.
         * *user_username* must match whatever username your authentication system will pass to the status app.
+        * *password can be NULL, as it is only used with the native login system.
         * *user_fn* is the user's first name.
         * *user_ln* is the user's last name.
         * *user_email* is the user's email address.
         * *user_delete* is a boolean value.
 0 is false (not deleted).
 Someday we will add the ability to "delete" users without removing their records for the database.
 You can do this manually by setting this value to 1 (true).
         * *user_notifications* is a boolean value for toggling notifications on or off.
 It is currently unused.
         * *user_access* is a way to set different access levels for users.
 Currently, set users at 9, which is full access.
 In a future release we will add user restrictions.
-6. You'll currently need to connect some sort of login system to the status app.
-The status app at GVSU currently works with our campus CAS (Central Authentication System).
-You can use any kind of authentication, provided that your authenticator sets a $_SESSION['username'] variable.
-This is how the app knows whether you are logged in or not.
-There are ways to do this [with EZProxy](http://matthew.reidsrow.com/articles/20), and we have a [native login on the roadmap](https://github.com/gvsulib/library-Status/issues/7).
-(If you have experience connecting apps to campus LDAP systems, consider contributing that feature!)
-7. Now you need to update the configuration of the app.
+6. Now you need to update the configuration of the app.
 In your ssh window, navigate to `resources/secret/config.sample.php`.
 You'll want to edit this file, so open it up in your editor of choice, for example:

     `nano config.sample.php`